Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game7_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Clues are specific to the correct answer without directly using the word 'horror'.
-They focus on elements like unease, dread, fear, monsters, and the exploration of dark aspects of existence, which are hallmarks of the horror genre.
-There's good coverage of different facets of the genre.
+The clues are very specific and point directly to the correct answer without using any answer words or synonyms.
+They focus on the emotional impact, thematic elements, and narrative techniques characteristic of the genre.

 ✅ Strengths:
 - Generally specific and relate to correct answer